 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

-Book topics: Royalty, History, Travel, Fiction, Assyria, Babylonia, Bahrain, Caliphate, Egypt, Iran/Persia, Iraq, Israel, Jordan, Kuwait, Morocco, Oman, Palmyra, Phoenicia, Qatar, Saudi Arabia, Sumer, Syria, Turkey, UAE, Yemen
+Book topics: Modern, History, Travel, T. E. Lawrence, Fiction, Assyria, Babylonia, Bahrain, Caliphate, Egypt, Iran/Persia, Iraq, Israel, Jordan, Kuwait, Morocco, Oman, Palestine, Palmyra, Phoenicia, Qatar, Saudi Arabia, Sumer, Syria, Zenobia, Turkey, UAE, Yemen

 All in the Family by Michael Herb is about absolutism, revolution, and democratic prospects in the Middle Eastern monarchies.
 Published in 1999.

 Monarchies and Nations: Globalisation and Identity in the Arab States of the Gulf edited by Paul Dresch and James Piscatori.
 Examines such issues as Gulf-owned media, the role of women in the Kuwaiti state, and the way Saudi Arabia manages its yearly influx of pilgrims.

 A Peace to End All Peace by David Fromkin is about the fall of the Ottoman Empire and the creation of the modern Middle East.

 The Ottoman Gulf: The Creation of Kuwait, Saudi Arabia, and Qatar, 1870-1914 by Frederick Fallowfield Anscombe examines the role the Ottoman Empire played in the creation of modern Gulf states.

 The Modern Middle East: A Political History Since the First World War by Mehran Kamrava.
 Takes readers from fall of the Ottoman Empire to modern times.